ARGOeu/argo-streaming/README.md

 `--run.date`          : target date in DD-MM-YYYY format

-`--datastore.uri`     : datastore uri for outputting the results
+`--mongo.uri`         : MongoDB uri for outputting the results to (e.g. mongodb://localhost:21017/example_db)

+`--mongo.method`      : MongoDB method to be used when storing the results ~ either: `insert` or `upsert`